-All of Nilorn's activities must comply with national and international laws and conventions.
+All Nilorn's activities must comply with national and international laws and conventions.
 Since 2017, Nilorn has signed the Global Compact's sustainability guidelines.
-The Global Compact is the world's largest sustainability initiative with approximately 12,000 participating companies and organizations in over 160 countries.
-Nilorn is committed to the realisation and integration of the 10 principles of human rights, labour law, the environment and anti-corruption based on the UN Universal Declaration of Human Rights.
+The Global Compact is the world's largest sustainability initiative, with approximately 12,000 participating companies and organisations in over 160 countries.

-the ILO Declaration of Fundamental Principles and Rights at Work, the RIO Declaration on Environment and Development and the UN Convention against Corruption.
+Nilorn is committed to realising and integrating the ten principles of human rights, labour law, the environment and anti-corruption based on the UN Universal Declaration of Human Rights, the ILO Declaration of Fundamental Principles and Rights at Work, the RIO Declaration on Environment and Development and the UN Convention Against Corruption.

-Nilorn's Code of Conduct is based on the Ethical Trading Initiative's Base Code and all Nilorn suppliers are expected to sign agreements and follow the supplier's handbook, which includes, among other things, a code of conduct, environmental requirements, and a chemical list.
-Nilorn is a member of Sedex and uses SMETA audit as part of the follow-up of the supply chain.
+Nilorn's Code of Conduct is based on the Ethical Trading Initiative's Base Code and all Nilorn suppliers are expected to sign agreements and follow our supplier handbook, which includes, among other things, a Code of Conduct, environmental requirements, and a chemical list.
+Nilorn is a member of Sedex and uses SMETA supply chain audit as part of following up.

-REACH is the basis for our work on the Nilorn Restricted Substance List.
-In connection with the signing of the agreement, the suppliers of goods certify that they comply with legislation and restrictions regarding the use of chemicals.
+We use REACH (The EU regulation on the supply and use of substances) as the basis for the Nilorn Restricted Substance List.
+By signing our agreement, our suppliers certify that they comply with legislation and restrictions regarding the use of chemicals.
 Nilorn is a member of RISE chemical group.
-The purpose of the Group is to communicate legal requirements and other information in the field of chemicals as a support to the member companies' daily chemical work.
+The purpose of the Group is to communicate legal requirements and other information in the field of chemicals and support the member companies' daily chemical work.
 We participate in the Group's network meetings and use the Chemicals Guide to comply with legislation and recommendations.

 Nilorn has zero tolerance for bribery and corruption.
-Nilorn's anti-corruption policy shall be applied both internally and in cooperation with suppliers and other external contacts.
-All employees are subject to this policy, which means that staff may not receive gifts or other benefits that go beyond what is considered moderate.
-If this happens, it should be done with full transparency and in a way that follows the company's rules regarding value and type of gift.
+Our anticorruption policy is applied internally and in cooperation with suppliers and other external contacts.
+All employees are subject to this policy, meaning staff may not receive gifts or other benefits beyond what is considered moderate.
+If this happens, it should be done with full transparency and following the company's rules regarding the value and type of gift.

-Since 2017, Nilorn has published annual statements in accordance with the UK's Modern Slavery Act, where we outline measures we take to reduce the risks of modern slavery that may occur in the supply chain and operations.
+Since 2017, Nilorn has published annual statements in accordance with the UK's Modern Slavery Act, where we outline the measures we take to reduce the risk of modern slavery that may occur in our supply chain and operations.

-Nilorn Sweden has introduced an environmental management system according to the requirements of the Swedish Environmental Base.
-The environmental management system is audited annually by the Swedish Environmental Base's approved auditors.
+Nilorn Sweden has introduced an environmental management system according to the requirements of Svensk Miljöbas (Swedish Environmental Base).
+The environmental management system is audited annually by Svensk Miljöbas' approved auditors.